carzum/termviz/README.md

   default_increment: 0.1       # Default velocity increment when pressing a key.
   increment_step: 0.1          # Step for increasing the velocity increment.
   cmd_vel_topic: cmd_vel       # Topic on which to publish the velocity commands.
+  publish_cmd_vel_when_idle: true # If true keep publishing 0 velocities, only publish once otherwise
 ```

 ## Maintainers